-&lt;sup>58 Pub.
-L. No. 93-222, § 1, 87 Stat.
+&lt;sup>58 Pub .L.
+No. 93-222, § 1, 87 Stat.
 914 (1973) (codified at 42 U.S.C. §§ 300e-300e-17); see also S. Rep. No. 93-129, at 3037-41 (1973) (stating purpose of Act to "provide assistance and encouragement for the establishment and expansion of health maintenance organizations").

-&lt;sup>59 42 U.S.C. §§ 300e (defining HMO as a "public or private entity"), 300e-5 (application requirements), 300e-10 (stating that restrictive state laws do not apply to federally qualified HMOs).

-supplemental services that they can choose to provide.
+&lt;sup>59 42 U.S.C. §§ 300e (defining HMO as a "public or private entity"), 300e-5 basic health services that qualified HMOs must provide enrollees, as well as supplemental services that they can choose to provide.
 "Basic health services" include "family planning services."

 The Federal Employees Health Benefits (FEHB) program also covers family planning services.
 The FEHB program provides employee health benefits to civilian government employees and annuitants of the U.S. government.
 The U.S. Office of Personnel Management contracts with qualified private insurance carriers to offer health care plans through the FEHB program.
 As part of the Omnibus Consolidated and Emergency Supplemental Appropriations Act of 1999, Congress approved a "contraceptive equity provision" requiring most FEHB plans to cover contraception.
-Accordingly, the U.S. Office of Personnel Management, which administers the FEHB program, requires all FEHB plans to cover the full range of
+Accordingly, the U.S. Office of Personnel Management, which